tlkamp/mockbob/README.md

 $ mockbob -h
 mockbob will take any set of input text, and return it in a Spongebob meme mocking format.

 Examples:
-        mockbob "do you even lift bro" -> dO yOu EvEn LiFt BrO mockbob -c "do you even lift bro" -> Do YoU eVeN lIfT bRo mockbob herpderp -> hErPdErP
-        mockbob -c herpderp -> HeRpDeRp
+  mockbob "do you even lift bro" -> dO yOu EvEn LiFt BrO mockbob -c "do you even lift bro" -> Do YoU eVeN lIfT bRo mockbob herpderp -> hErPdErP mockbob -c herpderp -> HeRpDeRp mockbob -r herpaderp ->HerPAdErP

 Usage:
-  mockbob [word or sentence (quoted)] [flags]
+  mockbob [word or sentence (quoted)] [flags] mockbob [command]

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell help        Help about any command

 Flags:
   -h, --help          help for mockbob
-  -c, --start-caps   start the text with a capital letter
+  -r, --random-caps   randomize the capital letters through the text -c, --start-caps    start the text with a capital letter

+Use "mockbob [command] --help" for more information about a command.
 ```